-The Human Resources Enterprise Classification and Compensation section administers many programs related to employee pay and job classification.
-Some of the other responsibilities of the Human Resources Classification and Compensation section include: overtime policies, salary and benefit surveys, processing and post-auditing payroll documents, job evaluation, and rules.
+The Human Resources Enterprise Classification and Compensation section administers programs related to employee pay and job classification.
+Some of the other responsibilities of the Classification and Compensation section include: overtime policies, salary and benefit surveys, processing and pre-auditing payroll documents, job evaluation, and rules.

 Classification and Compensation Resources

 Each selective has a definition explaining its requirements.
-Both the categorical and numerical lists are searchable for specific words by using the Edit > Find function in Adobe Reader.
+Both the categorical and numerical lists are searchable for specific words by using the Edit > Find function (ctrl + F) in Adobe Reader or Chrome.

 |Temporary Worker & Seasonal Worker Classification Guide||Temporary and seasonal positions on the State's payroll must be placed in the classification of Temporary Worker or Seasonal Worker, respectively.
 This classification guide is intended to aid agencies in the selection of the appropriate class code to ensure the best EEO category fit for each temporary or seasonal position.|